CONSTITUTION AND BYLAWS

 Elections: The nominated candidate receiving the greatest number of votes for each office or board position shall be declared elected.

 The election of Officers and Directors shall be divided as follows to promote Board continuity.
 In even numbered years the election of President, Secretary (Recording) and two (2) Board members at Large (herein after known as Even Year Board Members) shall be held.
-In odd numbered years the election of Vice President, Membership Secretary (Corresponding), Treasurer and two (2) Board Members at Large (herein known as Odd Year Board Members) shall be held.
+In odd numbered years the election of Vice President, Secretary (Corresponding), Treasurer and two (2) Board Members at Large (herein known as Odd Year Board Members) shall be held.
 The odd and even Board members have been designated as such by the original order that they were elected to the board.
-Appointed Board members shall hold the term of the member’s position that they are replacing.

 Section 4.
 Nominations

-(b) Additional nominations may be made at the (Aug/Sept) meeting by any member in attendance, provided that the person so nominated does not decline when their name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, the proposer shall present to the Secretary a written statement from the proposed candidate signifying willingness to be a candidate.
-No person may be candidate for more than one position.
+(c) Additional nominations may be made in writing or at the September/October meeting by any member in atten¬dance, provided that the person so nomi¬nated does not decline when their name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, the proposer shall present to the Secretary a written statement from the proposed candidate signifying willingness to be a candidate.
+No person may be a candi¬date for more than one position.

 Article V. Committees